thiagola92/la-stopwatch/README.md

     stopwatch.reset()
 ```

-The callback receive any extra arguments during initialization and the duration.
-In other words, callback receives:
+The callback receive any extra arguments during `Stopwatch` initialization and the duration.
+Duration will be passed inside `kwargs` with the name duration **or** as last argument (in case `kwargs` is empty).
-- Extra initialization arguments
-- Extra initialization keyword arguments
-- Duration
-    - Inside `kwargs` with the name `duration`
-    - Or as last argument in case `kwargs` is empty

 ```python
 def on_finish(msg, duration):